-- 2.1 Until the settlement date, the Crown must: - 2.1.1 continue to manage and administer each cultural redress property in accordance with its existing practices for the property; and - 2.1.2 maintain each cultural redress property in substantially the same condition that it is in at the date of this deed. - 2.2 Paragraph 2.1 does not: - 2.2.1 apply to a cultural redress property that is not managed and administered by the Crown; or - 2.2.2 require the Crown to restore or repair a cultural redress property damaged by an event beyond the Crown's control. - 2.3 In the case of the leaseback cultural redress property, the obligations in paragraph 2.1 are modified to the extent necessary to ensure that they do not add to, or vary, the obligations of the Crown under the lease to be entered into for that property under clause 5.26.3, as if it applied prior to the settlement date.
+- 2.1 Until the settlement date, the Crown must - - 2.1.1 continue to manage and administer each cultural redress property in accordance with its existing practices for the property; and - 2.1.2 maintain each cultural redress property in substantially the same condition that it is in at the date of this deed. - 2.2 Paragraph 2.1 does not - 2.2.1 apply to a cultural redress property that is not managed and administered by the Crown, including the council-administered cultural redress property; or - 2.2.2 require the Crown to restore or repair a cultural redress property damaged by an event beyond the Crown's control.